Daksh14/js2wat/README.md

 ## Dependecies

-This project only uses `clap` for command line interface, other than that, there are 0 dependencies which a hand written lexer, parser and code generator
+This project only uses `clap` for command line interface, other than that, there are 0 dependencies with a hand written lexer, parser and code generator

 ## Usage